NESCent/hip_hack_howto/research/deep_dive_notes.md

 ## Taxonomic Intelligence Subgroup (event 3, project 37)

-### status
+### Status
-reply from key participant WP.
+waiting for response from key participant WP.

-One participant did not have much to report-- "While my subgroup didn't produce much in terms of tangible products, it was my introduction to hackathons, and I think played an important role in getting me to where I am now in this group.
+Karen: "While my subgroup didn't produce much in terms of tangible products, it was my introduction to hackathons, and I think played an important role in getting me to where I am now in this group.
 This includes an introduction to many people in this community, a better understanding of interoperability issues, and a introduction to the NESCent hackathon model."
-(KC)

-### pre-assessment
+### Pre-assessment
 Syntax and protocols for resolving taxonomies.

-### research notes
+### Research notes

-have not established a contact yet.  possibly this group disbanded with one or two people remaining.

-### polished summary with key points
+### Polished summary with key points

 ## Integrating Ontologies (event 4, project 18)
-### status
+### Status
 * check resources
 * add resources
 * polished summary

-### pre-assessment
+### Pre-assessment
 Resulting from three pitches (from Julie Thompson, John Wieczorek and Rutger Vos), this project identified as objectives to determine best practices for the building, maintenance and integration of ontologies in a community with rapidly emerging and changing requirements.
 Team also included Brandon Chisham, Jim Case, Stan Blum, Peter Midford, and Rosemary Shrestha.

 The project description is very straightforwardL http://www.evoio.org/wiki/Integrating_Ontologies